Undergraduate Course: Evolution of the Living Earth (EASC08023)

 The course will consist of four main components:

-The first part (4 weeks by Dr Stephen Brusatte) will present the evolution of the Earth in general and of life in particular.
+The first part (13 lectures by Dr Stephen Brusatte) will present the evolution of the Earth in general and of life in particular.
 The roles of the atmosphere and geosphere on changes in the biosphere are discussed, emphasising the driving mechanisms (internal and external forcing) for change.
 Significant events in earth history are considered, including the origin of life, geochemical evolution of the atmosphere, and mass extinctions.
+The use of isotopic and other geochemical proxies will be introduced and used to illustrate key events.
 After covering this module, students will be able to recall the main features of the evolution of the planet and life on earth.

-The third part (2 weeks by Dr. Bryne Ngwenya) is a basic introduction to the foundations of chemistry that underpins our fundamental understanding of natural chemical reactions.
+The second third part (6 lectures by Dr. Bryne Ngwenya) is a basic introduction to the foundations of chemistry that underpins our fundamental understanding of natural chemical reactions.
 The course assumes very little chemistry and starts from first principles (fundamental building blocks of matter) to chemical reactions and what drives them.
 The lectures will run in parallel with assessed laboratory practical sessions designed to consolidate the application of the chemical concepts to natural substances/processes.
-On completion of this module, students will acquire a solid grasp of chemical principles upon which to build their chemistry skills relevant to Earth Materials and Practical Geochemistry and Data Analysis in later years.
+On completion of this module, students will acquire a solid grasp of chemical principles upon which to build their chemistry skills relevant to Earth Materials and Chemical Geology in later years.